RedstoneTesseracted/Lockdown/README.md

 # Known Bugs

 * Certain devices could feasibly be placed in the same position twice if done so on the same tick.
+* It is possible to apply most placeable devices to spawners